oddrationale/ACollectionOfChessWisdom/manuscript/03_Why_Didnt_Somebody_Tell_Me_These_Things.md

 Chess is not Solitaire.
 Sound chess begins with respect for your opponent's ideas, moves, threats, plans and ability.

 Determine the purpose of each move by your opponent.
-Ask yourself, “What is the THREAT?” and “What has CHANGED in the position?” after each of your opponent's moves.
+Ask yourself, "What is the THREAT?" and "What has CHANGED in the position?" after each of your opponent's moves.
 Concentrate on offense and attacking, but recognize and answer all threats.

 To win a game of chess, you must first not lose it.
 Avoid mistakes, such as leaving pieces en prise (unguarded) or exposing your king.
-Before each of your moves, ask yourself, “DOES THIS MOVE IMPROVE MY POSITION?” and “IS THIS MOVE SAFE?”
+Before each of your moves, ask yourself, "DOES THIS MOVE IMPROVE MY POSITION?" and "IS THIS MOVE SAFE?"
 Avoiding mistakes is the beginning of improvement in chess.
 THINK before you move!

 Don't play the first good move you see.
 Look around for an even better one.